edwinencomienda/run-it-baby/README.md

 ### 0.0.1

-Initial release of Pint Helper.
+Initial release of Run It Baby.